higlass/higlass/track_types.rst

 track-type: ``basic-multiple-line-chart``
 datatype: ``multivec``

-Multiple line charts display 1D multivec data.
-They show the ratio of different states at every location using multiple differently colored line graphs.
+Multiple line charts display multivec data.
+They show the ratio of different states at every location using multiple line graphs.
 The line graphs do not intersect, and each line shows how much of a different state is present at a particular location.

 Multiple Bar Charts
 ===================